 Our recent successes.

 A global presence: The Indefinite Arts Centre was one of Canada’s first disability arts organizations to tour internationally.
 In 2018, with the support of Canada Council for the Arts, Global Affairs Canada, and the Alberta Foundation for the Arts, 30 of our artists’ works toured through Hong Kong and Korea as part of the Albertan Perspectives show.
-In 2019, the Centre will be supported once again by the Canada Council and Global Affairs to send a contingent of Canadian artists living with disabilities and their works to Dubai.
+In 2019, the Centre became the first Canadian arts organization to be installed at the Dubai International Airport, following a successful artist residency in Dubai that involved two of our artists.
+In December 2019, Indefinite Arts Centre represented Canada at the Tracing Possibilities symposium hosted by the British Council in Guadalajara, Mexico.

 Constant innovation in programming: Guided by our strategic plan, This is Our Moment, Indefinite Arts Centre has made tremendous strides in introducing a broader range of artistic training and creation opportunities that help advance our artists’ practice.
 Residencies, public art projects, art book publications, exposure to contemporary artists through an Art Atlas initiative are just some of the many programs being rolled out under the direction of Karly Mortimer, formerly of Banff Centre.